erensanlier/AirTrafficController/README.md

     favor_landing_plane();
 }
 ```

+The scheduling algorithms that favors landing planes and favoring landing planes if departing queue < 5 can be found commented out in the air_traffic_control function.

 ## About implemented atomic queue

 A data structure named atomic_plane_queue was implemented.
 This class has a pthread_mutex and a std::queue inside.
 For every function call made to the queue, mutex gets locked and released after execution.
 One thread at a time can access the queue using this method.